Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 **You can't use example project with emulator since it does not have play store**

+# Read Carefully :
+-Whenever app installed, in first status of products  is bought! but it is immediatly get correct status with after start to work function which called on Mainactivity Why we do this?
+-User who purchased products will never see advertisement (First Open).
+-User who install application will not see advertisement in first open.
+It is better user experience -After You call function on MainActivity It gets correct status.This function check on every open the application

 ## Implementation

 don't forget to add permission to manifest